AlexBenedi/URL-shotener/brandedLinksREADME.md

 ### Future

 In the future, `index.html` and `app.js` will be modified to enable users to introduce the branded links in a more user-friendly way.
-Basic back-end has been introduced por this POC but the front-end part has not been implemented yet.
+Basic back-end has been introduced for this POC but the front-end part has not been implemented yet.